- This event has passed.

 W. B. Yeats (1865-1939)

-The inaugural Sir Arnold Bax Music Festival designed by ADO Principal Conductor, Kevin Purcell, reflects the ongoing renaissance of the music of Arnold Bax (1883-1953) that began with the Lyrita record label recordings in the early 1970s of which Symphonies Nos.
-1 & 2 were conducted by Maestro Purcell’s British conducting teacher, the late Myer Fredman.
-Having passed on his intimate knowledge of Bax’s orchestral output, Purcell has created a biennial festival to explore every aspect of this largely forgotten titan of 20th-Century British music in special curated concert performances.
+The inaugural Sir Arnold Bax Music Festival, created by ADO Principal Conductor, Kevin Purcell, reflects the ongoing renaissance of the music of Arnold Bax (1883-1953) that began with the Lyrita record label recordings in the early 1970s of which Symphonies Nos.
+1 & 2 were conducted by Maestro Purcell’s British conducting teacher, Myer Fredman.
+Over a number of years the late British maestro passed on his intimate knowledge of Bax’s orchestral output to his protégé.
+Appropriately, Purcell has now created a biennial festival to explore every aspect of this titan of 20th-Century British music.